 Getting back into the swing of college life can be tough, especially if you have kids.
-Non-traditional Student Services hopes to assist you in making your life as a student as easy as possible.
-We hope this guide to child care at K-State and around Manhattan helps you to do so.
+Non-Traditional and Veteran Student Services hopes to assist you in making your life as a student as easy as possible; we hope this guide to child care at K-State and around Manhattan helps you to do so.

 - Low-income, working families.

 - Some families in education or training activities - this provides help for keeping a job or getting a better job.

 - Teen parents completing high school or GED.

 - Pick up applications at any DCF (Department for Children and Families) Office

 Sometimes it is difficult to find rooms available on campus when you are a nursing mother.
 The Presidents COmmission on the Status of Women projects include Lactation Station locations as well as health, safety, and professional development.

 We have created child care brochures for the Manhattan area, areas surrounding Manhattan (Junction City, Ft.
 Riley, and Wamego), and the Salina and surrounding areas.
 Please feel free to print off a copy and explore the rest of the childcare options below.

 Read a list of tips to use and questions to ask when searching for a child care provider.